MyMacroFit

 Satiety: Protein triggers the release of satiety hormones (GLP-1, PYY) more strongly than carbohydrates or fat.
 A 400-calorie high-protein meal leaves you fuller than a 400-calorie high-carb meal.

-Thermic effect: Your body burns 20–30% of protein calories just digesting them.
-A meal with 150g of protein (600 kcal) costs 120–180 kcal to process — effectively making protein the most "expensive" macronutrient.
+Thermic effect: Your body burns 20-30% of protein calories just digesting them.
+A meal with 150g of protein (600 kcal) costs 120-180 kcal to process, effectively making protein the most "expensive" macronutrient.

-Muscle preservation: During a calorie deficit, adequate protein (1.8–2.4g per kg body weight) prevents your body from breaking down muscle tissue for energy.
+Muscle preservation: During a calorie deficit, adequate protein (1.8-2.4g per kg body weight) prevents your body from breaking down muscle tissue for energy.
 Without this, weight loss includes significant lean mass loss, which lowers your metabolic rate and makes future fat loss harder.
+Use the Protein Calculator to find your exact daily gram target before building your meal plan.

 The 25 Meals